cesswairimu/png-to-glb-utility/README.md

 - Call `createGLFTAsset` [method](https://github.com/cesswairimu/png-to-glb-utility/blob/main/dist/pngToGlbUtility.js#L3) which expects at least a base Image texture
 > Accepted formats are HTML Image Element (PNG/JPG), HTML Canvas Element, ArrayBuffer (PNG) and Data URL (PNG)
 - Add a roughness and a normal texture with the above accepted formats.
-- Specify if you want the texture to repeat/tile tile tiles by height 1 and width 1 by default inputs.
-Expects an array input of `[widthTile, HeightTile]`.
+- Specify if you want the texture to repeat/tile on the surface.
+Tiles by height 1 and width 1 by default.
+Expects an number array input like so  `[widthTile, HeightTile]`.
 - Specify if you want to download the asset as a glb or gltf it downloads a .glb  file by default
 > Example
 ```